 Jason & the Golden Fleece

-In the Ancient Greek myth of the golden fleece, Jason, a prince of Thessaly, responds to his uncle Pelias’ challenge to go to the land of Colchis to find the golden fleece.
-(Colchis was a historical kingdom occupying most of western Georgia in antiquity.)
+In the Ancient Greek myth of the golden fleece, Jason, a prince of Thessaly, responds to his uncle Pelias’ challenge to go to the land of Colchis – a kingdom occupying most of western Georgia in antiquity – to find the golden fleece.
 Jason had a special ship, the Argo, built to carry him and 49 other adventurous young Greek rowers (the Argonauts).
 After various tribulations, they reached Colchis and sailed up the Phasis River (present-day Rioni), where they were received by King Aeëtes in his capital (possibly Vani or Kutaisi).
 Aeëtes agreed to give up the fleece if Jason could yoke two fire-breathing bulls to a plough, and then sow the teeth of a dragon from which a crop of armed men would spring.
 Jason was helped by Aeëtes’ daughter Medea, who had conceived a violent passion for him: he promised to marry her in return for help from her skills in magic.
-Medea gave Jason a charm which enabled him to survive Aeëtes’ tests and to take the fleece from the dragon that guarded it.
+Medea gave Jason a charm that enabled him to survive Aeëtes’ tests and to take the fleece from the dragon that guarded it.

 The golden fleece itself is related to real Georgian mountain traditions: in Svaneti and Racha, people sifted for gold in mountain rivers by placing a sheepskin across the rocks to collect tiny nuggets.
 The legend is still widely commemorated in Georgia, not least by Argo beer, brewed in Tbilisi and drunk Georgia-wide.